-State proposes changes to oil refinery safety rules.
+State proposes changes to oil-refinery safety rules

 She says the agency aims to enact the new standards by the end of the year.

-A public comment period on the changes is scheduled to open up this summer.
+A public-comment period on the changes is scheduled to open up this summer.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.